Camaldolese: History

 In his old age Romuald started on a missionary expedition to Hungary with twenty-five of his monks, but he was unable to accomplish the journey, and he died in 1027.

 The order was approved by Pope Alexander II in 1072.

-There are Camaldolese hermitages and monasteries throughout Italy.
+There have been Camaldolese hermitages and monasteries at sites throughout Italy.

 Organization

 Current congregations

-The Camaldolese form two separate congregations.
-Various attempts were made at reunion.
-None, however, lasted, the longest being in effect 1634–1667.
-In that final year, Pope Clement IX issued a Papal Bull establishing a definitive separation between them.
+Currently two separate Camaldolese congregations exist: the Benedictine Camaldolese and the Camaldolese Hermits.
+Various unsuccessful attempts at reunion between them occurred over the centuries - the longest-lasting that of 1634–1667.
+In 1667, Pope Clement IX, recognizing the failure, issued a Bull establishing a definitive separation between the congregations.

 Benedictine Camaldolese

-The Benedictine Camaldolese (OSB Cam.) are headquartered at the frazione of Camaldoli in Tuscany.
+The Benedictine Camaldolese (OSB Cam.) are headquartered in the hamlet of Camaldoli in Tuscany.
 On the mountainside stands the 11th-century Holy Hermitage founded by St. Romuald.
-Its 16th-century monastery is located a few kilometers below.
+Its 16th-century monastery stands a few kilometers below.

 The next community founded by the Camaldolese congregation was the Monastery of St. Mary of the Angels in Florence.
-By the 13th century, its scriptorium had become known throughout Europe as a major source of high quality parchments, which were much in demand.
-In this monastery the artist Lorenzo Monaco tentatively explored a vocation as a monk.
+By the 13th century, its scriptorium had become known throughout Europe as a major source of high-quality parchments, then much in demand.
+In this monastery the artist Lorenzo Monaco tentatively explored a vocation as a monk from 1390 onwards.
 Only the church of the monastery now remains in service.